American Ninja V

 American Ninja V is a 1993 American direct-to-video martial arts action film starring David Bradley and Lee Reyes.
+A standalone sequel to American Ninja 4: The Annihilation (1990), it is the fifth and final installment in the American Ninja franchise.
 It was directed by Bobby Jean Leonard and written by John Bryant Hedber, Greg Latter and George Saunders.

 Plot

 Lee Reyes plays Hiro, Master Tetsu's grandnephew, who is the last of the true ninja.
 His granduncle sends him to apprentice under Joe Kastle, who is the American Ninja, to gain experience.
 Hiro cares only for his Game Gear and has little interest in the ways of the ninja.
 Joe in addition to being the American Ninja also owns a boat.
 In order to meet the American Ninja, Lisa "varnishes" his boat when in fact she was asked to "tarnish" it.
 While having dinner Lisa is kidnapped by 'Viper' and a host of multi-colored ninjas, and so the American Ninja and Hiro sneak onto a plane to Venezuela to save her.
 It is revealed that Lisa is the daughter of a scientist, under the employ of Glock, who is being forced to develop a nerve gas for a Latin American despot.
 Before the American Ninja and Hiro can rescue Lisa and her father from 'Viper', the mysterious ninja that appears and reappears with a puff of smoke, the American Ninja must reawaken the ancient ninja tradition within Hiro with a 5-minute training montage.
 'Viper' is defeated in a climactic airplane battle scene, and Joe returns to South Florida to kiss Lisa on the bow of his boat.